Iron supplement: Medical uses

-Iron supplements are used to treat iron deficiency and iron-deficiency anemia; parenteral irons can also be used to treat functional iron deficiency, where requirements for iron are greater than the body's ability to supply iron such as in inflammatory states.
+Iron supplements are used to treat or prevent iron deficiency and iron-deficiency anemia; parenteral irons can also be used to treat functional iron deficiency, where requirements for iron are greater than the body's ability to supply iron such as in inflammatory states.
 The main criterion is that other causes of anemia have also been investigated, such as vitamin B12 or folate deficiency, drug induced or due to other poisons such as lead, as often the anemia has more than one underlying cause.

 Iron deficiency anemia is classically a microcytic, hypochromic anemia.
-Generally, in the UK oral preparations are trialled before using parenteral delivery, unless there is the requirement for a rapid response, previous intolerance to oral iron or likely failure to respond.
-Intravenous iron may decrease the need for blood transfusions however it increases the risk of infections when compared to oral iron.
-A 2015 Cochrane Collaboration review found that daily oral supplementation of iron during pregnancy reduces the risk of maternal anemia and that effects on infant and on other maternal outcomes are not clear.
-Another review found tentative evidence that intermittent iron supplements by mouth for mothers and babies is similar to daily supplementation with fewer side effects.
+Generally, in the UK oral preparations are trialled before using parenteral delivery, unless there is a requirement for a rapid response, previous intolerance to oral iron, or likely failure to respond.
+While intravenous iron may decrease the need for blood transfusions, it increases the risk of infections when compared to oral iron.
+Daily oral supplementation of iron during pregnancy reduces the risk of maternal anemia, and the effects on infant and other maternal outcomes are not clear.
+Another review found tentative evidence that intermittent iron supplements by mouth for mothers and babies are similar to daily supplementation with fewer side effects.
 Supplements by mouth should be taken on an empty stomach, optionally with a small amount of food to reduce discomfort.

 Athletes

-Athletes may be at elevated risk of iron deficiency and so benefit from supplementation, but the circumstances vary between individuals and dosage should be based on tested ferritin levels, since in some cases supplementation may be harmful.
+Athletes may be at elevated risk of iron deficiency and so benefit from supplementation, but the circumstances vary between individuals, and dosage should be based on tested ferritin levels, since in some cases supplementation may be harmful.

 Frequent blood donors

 Frequent blood donors may be advised to take iron supplements.
 Canadian Blood Services recommends discussing "taking iron supplements with your doctor or pharmacist" as "the amount of iron in most multivitamins may not meet your needs and iron supplements may be necessary".
-The American Red Cross recommends "taking a multivitamin with 18 mg of iron or an iron supplement with 18-38 mg of elemental iron for 60 days after each blood donation, for 120 days after each power red donation or after frequent platelet donations".
-A 2014 Cochrane Review found that blood donors were less likely to be deferred for low hemoglobin levels if they were taking oral iron supplements, although 29% of those who took them experienced side effects in contrast to the 17% that took a placebo.
+The American Red Cross recommends "taking a multivitamin with 18 mg of iron or an iron supplement with 18–38 mg of elemental iron for 60 days after each blood donation, for 120 days after each power red donation or after frequent platelet donations".
+A 2014 Cochrane Review found that blood donors were less likely to be deferred for low hemoglobin levels if they were taking oral iron supplements, although 29% of those who took them experienced side effects in contrast to the 17% who took a placebo.
 It is unknown what the long-term effects of iron supplementation for blood donors may be.